Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation: Identification

 \begin{manualassumption}{KL3} (A) For some $d\in\Supp(D_{1})$, the element of $\beta_{1,d}$ associated with the constant term is zero, and $\lambda_{1,d}^{k}=1$.
 (B) For some $d^{p}\in\Supp(D^{p})$, $\left(\lambda_{1,d_{1}}^{u}\cdots \lambda_{p,d_p}^{u}\right)=I_{p\times{p}}$. \end{manualassumption}

-Assumption \ref{assn:kl_norm} is a location-scale normalization on the finite dimensional parameters, which reflects the fact that the latent factors are only identified up to location and scale.
-This type of assumption is standard in interactive fixed effect models \citep{freyberger2017non}.
+Assumption \ref{assn:kl_norm} is a location-scale normalization on finite-dimensional parameters, which reflects the fact that the latent factors are only identified up to location and scale.
+This type of assumption is standard in interactive fixed effect models.

 Finally, we impose in Assumptions~\ref{assn:kl_support} and \ref{assn:kl_regularity} below several regularity conditions.
 We start with Assumption \ref{assn:kl_support}, which places support restrictions on various objects of the model.
 In what follows, we let $\theta_{1}\coloneqq\left\{\{\beta_{t},\lambda_{t},\sigma_{t}^{2}\}_{t=1}^{T},\Sigma_{u}(x_{1})\right\}\in\Theta_{1}\subset\mathbb{R}^{\dim\Theta_{1}}$, where $\{\beta_{t},\lambda_{t},\sigma_{t}^{2}\}\coloneqq\{\beta_{t,d},\lambda_{t,d},\sigma_{t,d}^{2}\colon d\in\Supp(D_t)\}$.